AriMarkSodhi/alarminventory-reactive/README.md

 - Mongodb
   - Spring annotations for Mongo persistent collections or alarms, alarm definitions and resources.
   - reactive mongo -  Spring repository using template delegation vs. repository inheritance
-  - Mongo docker image
+  - Mongo docker image pre-installed

 - Docker - importing, building and activating/deactivating images via docker and docker-compose.
 This is ok for experimentation on a single host, but a container orchestration engine like kubernetes is needed for dynamically scaling  production deployments.
+Docker is assumed to be already installed.
 - Swagger/OpenAPI - embed documentation
 - Traceability, Profiling using AOP

 The application has two docker images:
-- the alarm REST API
+- the alarm REST API docker image built by this project
-- Mongodb
-and a test client.
+- Mongodb - assumed to be pre-installed and a test client.
 Right now the application bootstraps the database.
 Only the alarm definitions and the alarm instances are modeled.
 The resources will be a separate REST controller and docker image.

+Nginx will act as an API gateway for one or more services behind it.
+Each service has its own database, but share a common mongodb server for now.

 There are two ways to run this system - using docker-compose or docker directly.